New: Online Payment Option

 Interpreter Testing & COVID-19

 MCDHH is not offering appointments for BEI testing due to the COVID-19 pandemic except for special TEP sessions.
-MCDHH will be offering limited TEP (Test of English Proficiency) sessions on September 28 and 29, 2020.
+MCDHH will be offering limited TEP (Test of English Proficiency) sessions periodically.
 These small group testing sessions will be held at the Secretary of State’s office building at 600 West Main Street in Jefferson City, Missouri.
-The sessions are only available for Missouri residents and priority will be given to those whose previous testing appointments were cancelled due to the pandemic.
-If you would like to test in one of these group sessions, please submit your paperwork and appropriate fees to MCDHH.
-Your paperwork must be received by September 18, 2020 to be considered for testing.
 To read the full COVID-19 TEP testing procedures, click here.

 In this 3 minute video, Pat Adams explains the difference between the certification process and licensing for sign language interpreters in Missouri.